Meghalaya Jobs : NIT Meghalaya Recruitment 2025

-Applications are invited for recruitment of various teaching positions or jobs in NIT Meghalaya in 2025.
+Applications are invited for recruitment of various research based positions or jobs in NIT Meghalaya in 2025.

-National Institute of Technology (NIT) Meghalaya is inviting applications from eligible candidates for recruitment to the posts or jobs of Guest Faculty in the Computer Science and Engineering Department in 2025.
-The appointment is from 1st August to 10th December 2025 (Purely on a temporary / contractual basis).
+National Institute of Technology (NIT) Meghalaya is inviting applications from eligible candidates for recruitment to the posts or jobs of Junior Research Fellow (JRF) in the Anusandhan National Research Foundation (ANRF)-funded Project entitled “Cyber-Resilient Robust Voltage Control of DERs-Dominated Active Distribution Networks” in 2025.
+The National Institute of Technology (NIT) Meghalaya is one among the thirty-one NITs in India altogether established under the NIT Act 2007 (Amended 2012) of the Parliament of India as Institutes of National Importance with full funding support from the Ministry of Education (Shiksha Mantralaya), Government of India.
+Its vision is to a Centre of Excellence vibrant with academic activities and also bubbling with youthful creative energy, making significant contribution to the World of Knowledge and Technology and to the Development of the State, the Region and the Nation.
+Its mission is to impart quality education in the fields of Engineering, Science and Technology at Undergraduate as well as Postgraduate levels with special attention to encourage innovation and creativity in these fields in a clean and healthy environment.

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!